mbaraa/mbaraa.com/files/blogs/a-rant-about-the-scroll-event-in-nuxt-3.md

 </script>
 ```

-And you'd expect that would work right out of the box right? well think again we need to check if `$useScroll` is defined correctly and it's not `undefined`.
+And you'd expect that would work right out-of-the-box right?
+Well think again we need to check if `$useScroll` is defined correctly, and it's not `undefined`.

 So we'll check it manually